 - Pair of rain boots, wellies, or something waterproof

-What to Wear in Scotland for Autumn
+What to Pack for Scotland in Autumn

 A Scottish autumn is comfortably cold, rainy, short, and usually remains confined to the months of October and November.
 This is a perfect time to visit as daylight hours are normalizing and the days are healthy mix of sunny and cold – perfect for enjoying cozy evenings in front of a fire, or a day in a café with a cup of tea and good book.